 |Payments to Plaintiffs||Legal Fees||Common Benefit Costs|

 By setting up the settlement fund this way, plaintiffs do not have to pay legal fees upfront when submitting a claim.
-This allows more eligible people to file a Pradaxa lawsuit without having to worry about attorney fees and other costs.
+This allows more eligible people to file a Boehringer Ingelheim Pradaxa lawsuit without having to worry about attorney fees and other costs.

-In late 2017, coordinating Judge David Herndon issued an order recommending the shutdown of MDL 2385, after dismissing the few remaining cases on the docket.
+In late 2017, coordinating Judge David Herndon issued an order recommending the closure of MDL 2385, after dismissing the few remaining cases on the docket.
 The District Court for the Southern District of Illinois had previously disbanded the Plaintiff’s Steering Committee and disbursed nearly all of the settlement funds according to the agreement (pending payments to a handful of claimants).
 Judge Herndon would continue to oversee any final matters of the case, including final distribution of the remaining funds.

 Pradaxa Lawsuit FAQs